ecancer/ecancer.github.io/docs/index.md

 Use the API dashboard to try out the vimeo endpoint.
 The returned headers, containing the `x-ratelimit` values are displayed below the returned body.

-### To setup and update an index of ecancer content, the following procedure may be used:
+### To setup and update an index of *e*cancer content, the following procedure may be used:

-1. Call each resource endpoint (`/articles`, `/editorials`, `/news`, `/videos`) repeatedly (cycling through the pages) to obtain all pages for each of the resource types.
+1. Call each resource endpoint (`/articles`, `/editorials`, `/news`, `/videos`), cycling through the pages, to obtain all pages for each of the resource types.
 2. Form your full index from these results.
-3. Use the `updateDate` filters regularly (each day as a minimum) to keep the indexes up-to-date for new or updated resources since the initial index was created.
+3. Use the `updateDate` filters regularly (each day as a minimum) on each resource endpoint, to keep indexes up-to-date for new or updated resources since the initial index was created.

+It is important to keep indexes up to date as *e*cancer admin staff sometimes update or deactivate resources due to some client-based requirement or restriction.